Q – Which of the dog fencing systems is right for me and my dogs?

 Q – Do you only offer 100’ kits?

-A – We primarily sell 100’ kits for a few reasons.
+A – We primarily sell 100’ kits but 50' kits are also available on some systems.
 First, both the welded wire and the plastic mesh come in 100’ rolls, making the 100’ kits the most logical way for us to package them.
 Also, in a kit form, naturally the per-item price can be lowered as opposed to a parts order.
 Lastly, offering a “kit” allows us to offer some amount of savings on the shipping element of the product.
 Should you need an odd amount that falls somewhere in between kits, please contact us and we can both help you figure out what would work best and also quote you several options to be sure to find the most cost-effective solution for your needs.

 Still have questions?